VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Once **Skyward Leap** and **The Dragon’s Rage** are done.
 The previously marked players will move into the tower in front of them while the players who stacked will split among the 3 closest towers.
 Example with *Thordan* North:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="strength4.jpg;strength5.jpg;strength6.jpg" imgDesc="<strong>Skyward Leap</strong> players spread away from <u>Thordan</u>, unmarked players under him and Tanks to their sides with tethers crossed;Everything resolves;Everyone moves into the closest tower" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="strength4.jpg;strength5.jpg;strength6.jpg" imgDesc="<strong>Skyward Leap</strong> players spread away from <em>Thordan</em>, unmarked players under him and Tanks to their sides with tethers crossed;Everything resolves;Everyone moves into the closest tower" slideNumber=slideCounter %}

 When *Thordan* jumps back mid, regroup and heal everyone for the incoming **Ancient Quaga**.
 Followed by **Heavenly Heel** into three **Ascalon’s Might**, use the Tank invulnerability.
 Next *Thordan* will once again summon his Knights and cast **Sanctity of the Ward**.

-Two Paladin Knights will appear mid, facing opposite direction and a Dark Knight (*Ser Zephirin*) will appear along the edge.
+<a id="SSanctity of the Ward">Two Paladin Knights will appear mid, facing opposite direction and a Dark Knight (*Ser Zephirin*) will appear along the edge.
 Quickly identify *Ser Janlenoux* (Silver armour with a white plume), if he's on the West side, everyone will rotate counter-clockwise to dodge, if he's East then it's clockwise.
 When *Thordan* leaves, quickly form two groups of 4 East and West.
 Then two **Sacred Sever** markers will appear and groups need to be reajusted:
 + Marked player: they change group in order that #1 is away from *Ser Zephirin* while #2 is near him.
 + Tanks: if there's no marker in your group, swap group.
 Otherwise stay.